IlzeAmandaA/ABCdiscrete/README.md

 2. Select one of the experiments of interest
 3. Check the settings and update the **pythonpath** and the **datapath** (if needed)
 4. Run the experiment

+*the python code is ran in multiple parallel processes, thus, check how many nodes you have available*

 ## Evaluate the Experiments
 1. Open the `evaluate` directory